flixlix/power-flow-card-plus/README.md

 #### Split entities

-Can be use with either Grid or Battery configuration
+Can be use with either Grid or Battery configuration.
+The same `unit_of_measurement` rule as above applies.

 | Name        | Type     | Default               | Description                                                                                       |
 | ----------- | -------- | --------------------- | ------------------------------------------------------------------------------------------------- |